 Javiette Samuel is the assistant vice chancellor for diversity and engagement, director of community engagement and outreach, and an affiliated faculty member in the Department of Child and Family Studies.
 She is an experienced engaged scholar with a unique combination of educational, interpersonal, and creative skills.
 She has worked with P-20 students, families, and underrepresented communities for nearly 25 years, focusing on engagement, outreach, and evidence-based programs.

 Samuel cultivates relationships with national, state, and regional partners, works with units across campus to connect UT’s knowledge with the community in mutually beneficial ways, identifies and tackles complex issues to help improve the well-being of our state’s citizens, and partners with units across campus on initiatives that ensure access and are designed to address recruitment and retention of underrepresented students, faculty, and staff.
-Her primary applied research focus has been on child development, positive youth development, and family well-being.
+Her primary applied research focus has been on child development, adverse childhood experiences (ACEs), positive youth development, parenting, and family well-being.
 She is especially passionate about addressing educational disparities, early warning signs of disengagement from school and learning, mentoring, and increasing parental involvement.

 Executive Director for Diversity and Engagement

 Janelle Coleman is currently the executive director for diversity and engagement at UT.
 In this role, she acts as a consultant to senior administrators and department leaders to support diversity, inclusion and engagement efforts in their areas.
 She assists in the development and implementation of goals and objectives for the Division of Diversity and Engagement in alignment with institutional goals, and partners with the Office of Institutional Research to prepare analysis of data and other evidence related to the progress of the institution in diversity, engagement, and inclusion.
-She also serves as liaison between the division and the chancellor’s commissions and the Council for Diversity and Interculturalism.
+She also serves as liaison between the division and the chancellor’s commissions and the Council for Diversity and Inclusion.

 Coleman has a PhD in Hispanic language and literature, an MS in teacher education, and BA in creative writing and Spanish, all from UT.
 Her research interests include Hispanophone Caribbean history and cultures, Luso-Brazilian history and cultures, US Latinx and African Diaspora studies, culturally responsive pedagogy, inclusive teaching, and assessment in higher education.
 She previously served as the faculty consultant for assessment and inclusive teaching in UT’s Teaching and Learning Innovation department.
 In this role, she led the department’s inclusive teaching initiatives and coordinated Diversi-Tea, a program that facilitates ongoing dialogue related to issues in diversity and inclusion in pedagogy.
 She also served as chair and founder of UT’s Inclusive Teaching Task Force and a member of university’s Assessment Steering Committee.